 Want to See If This Can Help?

-- NeoGlucosamine enhances exfoliation to break up pigment clusters
+- NeoGlucosamine enhances exfoliation to break up pigment clusters and diminish the appearance of skin discoloration.

 Other Possible Solutions!